-Washington Park covers 372 acres in the Chicago Community Area of the same name.
+Washington Park covers 372 acres in the on the edge of Hyde Park.
 Located between Cottage Grove Avenue and Martin Luther King Drive, this South Side attraction houses the DuSable Museum of African American History.
 The park was the proposed site to host the 2016 Summer Olympics, which were instead held in Rio, Brazil.
 Today, it features a photography lab, two gymnasiums, a dance studio, fitness center and racquetball court.
 There are also such natural splendors as a Harvest Garden and arboretum.

 Washington Park Features